 - a scarf or pullover if you want to raise the perceived value of the gift

 Then include a favourite magazine or scented oil perhaps.
 If that's too "feminine" then try a scented soap in a tin.

 Rustle up the romance of a bygone age with this gorgeous leather travel journal, with paper to write on and everything.
 Farewell screens, hello ink splots.

 Will a lovely leather luggage label stop your luggage from getting lost?
 No, but it will look good before it gets there.
 Buy a pair of chocolate leather luggage labels on Amazon here.

 So much snazzier than a plastic bottle!
 You can even find ones with initials or engravings, like this hip flask right here.

-Travel Gifts for Home
+The Best Luxury Travel Gifts For Him for Home

 Map of the World

 You can buy a huge range of maps in frames or decals to stick to the wall.
 A popular idea at the moment involves a Scratch Off Map of the World, whereby the man of the hour can keep a visual record of the countries he's visited.